 While both posts aim to serve a similar goal – drive traffic to their website and spur interactions on each channel – they are designed to be unique enough so that the content is not overly repetitive should their fans like Kraft on both Twitter and Pinterest.
 By adjusting both your Twitter and Pinterest content to match the expectations of each user base, you can capitalize on smarter tactics to integrate these social channels into your overall content marketing strategy.

 How have you incorporated Twitter and Pinterest into your content marketing?
 Have you planned content distribution times around the needs of your audience?
 What other ways would you integrate these channels into your marketing?
-Leave your answers in the comments section below and download the The Foundation Best Practices Guide for the best times to post.
+Leave your answers in the comments section below.